Crisis Management Lecturer

 I AM: Lecturer in Crisis Management

-Fire Councilor Frank Spahlholz
+Fire Chief Frank Spahlholz

-Institute of the Fire Brigade North Rhine-Westphalia
+Institute of Fire Brigade NRW

 Why did you choose your specialty?
 What attracted you to it?